sindresorhus/Defaults/readme.md

 In contrast to the native `UserDefaults` key observation, here you receive a strongly-typed change object.

+There is also an observation API using the [Combine](https://developer.apple.com/documentation/combine) framework, exposing a [Publisher](https://developer.apple.com/documentation/combine/publisher) for key changes:

 ```swift
 let publisher = Defaults.publisher(.isUnicornMode)

 let cancellable = publisher.sink { change in
 	// Initial event
 	print(change.oldValue)